cloud-native-finland/cloud-native-finland-site/content/en/events/_index.md

 ## Kubernetes Community Day Helsinki 2025

 We will have a [KCD event](https://www.cncf.io/kcds/) in Helsinki on May 6, 2025!
-This community (us) organized event brings together adopters and technologists from open source and cloud native communities to share experiences and ideas.
+This community organized event brings together adopters and technologists from open source and cloud native communities to share experiences and ideas.
 This event is supported by the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io).

 ### Sponsors